FAVORITE VEGAN MACARONI SALAD

-This crowd-pleasing Vegan Macaroni Salad Recipe is loaded with colorful veggies and tossed in a classic creamy sauce, and is a perfect quick & easy pasta salad for summer potlucks and parties!
+This is a crowd-pleasing Vegan Macaroni Salad recipe loaded with colorful veggies and tossed in a classic creamy sauce that’s quick, easy and a perfect pasta salad for summer potlucks and parties!

 It has been ages since I’ve had macaroni salad and this vegan version did not disappoint in the least!
 In fact, once you start eating it, you can’t stop!